-1) Federal Best Available Information.
-The Borough of Mount Ephraim shall utilize Federal flood information as listed in the table below that provides more detailed hazard information, higher flood elevations, larger flood hazard areas, and results in more restrictive regulations.
+2) Federal Best Available Information.
+The Borough of Roseland shall utilize Federal flood information as listed in the table below that provides more detailed hazard information, higher flood elevations, larger flood hazard areas, and results in more restrictive regulations.
 This information may include but is not limited to preliminary flood elevation guidance from FEMA (such as Advisory Flood Hazard Area Maps, Work Maps or Preliminary FIS and FIRM).
 Additional Federal Best Available studies issued after the date of this ordinance must also be considered.
 These studies are listed on FEMA's Map Service Center.
 This information shall be used for floodplain regulation purposes only.

 Table 102.2(2)

-Map Panel # Preliminary Date Map Panel # Preliminary Date None as of the date of this ordinance.
+Map Panel # Preliminary Date Map Panel # Preliminary Date

+(None as of the date of this ordinance)

-- 2) Other Best Available Data.
-The Borough of Mount Ephraim shall utilize high water elevations from flood events, groundwater flooding areas, studies by federal or state agencies, or other information deemed appropriate by the Borough of Mount Ephraim.
-Other "best available information" may not be used which results in less restrictive flood elevations, design standards, or smaller flood hazard areas than the sources described in Section 102.2 (1) and (2), above.
-This information shall be used for floodplain regulation purposes only. - 3) State Regulated Flood Hazard Areas.
+3) Other Best Available Data.
+The Borough of Roseland shall utilize high water elevations from flood events, groundwater flooding areas, studies by federal or state agencies, or other information deemed appropriate by the Borough of Roseland.
+Other "best available information" may not be used which results in less

+- restrictive flood elevations, design standards, or smaller flood hazard areas than the sources described in Section 102.2 (1) and (2), above.
+This information shall be used for floodplain regulation purposes only. - 4) State Regulated Flood Hazard Areas.
 For State regulated waters, the NJ Department of Environmental Protection (NJDEP) identifies the flood hazard area as the land, and the space above that land, which lies below the "Flood Hazard Area Control Act Design Flood Elevation", as defined in Section 201, and as described in the New Jersey Flood Hazard Area Control Act at N.J.A.C.
 7:13.
 A FHACA flood hazard area exists along every regulated water that has a drainage area of 50 acres or greater.
-Such area may extend beyond the boundaries of the Special Flood Hazard Areas (SFHAs) as identified by FEMA.
-The following is a list of New Jersey State studied waters in this community under the FHACA, and their respective map identification numbers.
+Such area may extend beyond the boundaries of the identified Special Flood Hazard Areas (SFHAs) as by FEMA.